 Solar photovoltaic (PV) technologies, or solar panels, convert solar energy into energy by directly absorbing solar light particles.
 Solar Photovoltaic (PV) technicians install and maintain solar panel systems.

 This physical job requires technicians to climb and be on their feet most of the workday.
-The solar installer job description also includes handling heights and working on rooftops or other structures.
-Solar panel installation often requires working as part of a team, and service and maintenance jobs are often solo work.
+The solar installer’s job description includes handling heights and working on rooftops or other structures.
+Solar panel installation often requires working as part of a team, and service and maintenance jobs are often solo.
 Therefore, Solar Technicians should be comfortable working individually and in groups.

 Solar Technicians are generally required to have a high school diploma.
-However, most companies offer on-the-job solar photovoltaic installers training that includes safety and solar PV basics.
+However, most companies offer on-the-job solar photovoltaic installers training, including safety and solar PV basics.
 In addition, technicians who have related electrical, roofing, or construction experience may have expanded job opportunities.

 Solar technicians should also have excellent soft skills.
 To become a solar photovoltaic installer, they should be able to communicate and interact effectively with co-workers, supervisors, and customers.

 A solar panel installer certification is not always required to work in the solar industry.
 However, a solar PV installer certification can move your career faster.
-There are many classes for solar photovoltaic installer certification offered in-person and some provided online.
+There are many solar photovoltaic installation certification classes offered in-person and some provided online.